second-state/wasmedge-rustsdk-examples/run-wasm-app-from-host/tutorial.md

 #### Create a WasmEdge `Vm` instance

 In WasmEdge Runtime, a `Vm` instance runs a wasm app via the `wasi` interface.
 Therefore, we pass as an argument a `Config` instance with the `wasi` option enabled when we create a `Vm` instance.
-This enabled `wasi` option tells the `Vm` instance to turn on the support for the `wasi` interface.
+Due to the enabled `wasi` option, a default wasi module named *"wasi_snapshot_preview1"* is also created while creating the new `Vm` instance.

 ```rust
 ...